hansdejongehv/Weekendschool-Programmeren-Programming/README.md

 The material is in Dutch.

 If you are interested in the material but you are not a Dutch speaker then feel free to raise an issue so that we can see whether parts of the material can be translated.

+Note: The material will get uploaded here during the first half of 2017.
+Until then you may already like to look at a part of the material in the repository Weekendschool-PiAndMore.